lawrennd/old_talks/_ml/includes/ml-decomposition-challenge.md

 }
 \newslide{Decomposition of Task}
 \slides{
+* Separation of Concerns
 * Careful thought needs to be put into sub-processes of task.
 * Any repetitive task is a candidate for automation.
 }
 \notes{Any repetitive task is a candidate for automation, but many of the repetitive tasks we perform as humans are more complex than any individual algorithm can replace.
-The selection of which task to automate becomes critical and has downstream effects on our overall system design.}
+The selection of which task to automate becomes critical and has downstream effects on our overall system design.

+Our approach to complex system design is separation of concerns, decompose the large scale system into smaller parts, each of which can be managed by a separate team.}

 \subsubsection{Pigeonholing}